Sardelka9515/scripthookvdotnetcore/README.md

 Don't worry!
 You'll never have to write these yourself.
 The nuget package comes with a source generatoe that'll set up everything for you.
 If you want to define the entrypoints yourself, you just need to mark your methods with the attribute like those in the base script, the generator is smart enough to recognize and skip that part of code.

+## Getting started
+- Make sure you have .NET 7 SDK installed
+- Create a project targeting .NET 7
+- Install the nuget package
+- Define a class that inherits from `GTA.Script`
+- Subscribe to events like you would in ScriptHookVDotNet, or override `OnStart`\`OnTick` methods, etc..
+- Build the project and copy the dll in `native` folder of the output directory to GTAV\CoreScripts
+- Voila!
+Start the game and you'll see your script running.
+- Take a look at the examples to see how you can use the scripting API.

 ## Limitations
 As the entire runtime is based on NativeAOT, all limitations apply.